Group Publishing

 Use this fun, unusual training event to make a yearlong impact on your team of volunteers.

-It's time to kick off your year with a fantastic volunteer training and affirmation event!
-So why not do it with a Dynamic Outstanding Training event-DOT!
-Help your volunteers make connections with one another and a dynamic year of ministry with this DOT event.
+Looking for a fantastic volunteer training and affirmation event people will actually attend?
+Why not do it with a Dynamic Outstanding Training event—DOT!
+Help your volunteers make connections with one another and hone their ministry skills with this DOT event.

 Dot Marks the Spot